DC-Shi/cudaWaterMarkSample/README.md

 Merge RGB into new images |  <img src="./data/flower.jpg.reconstructed.png"  width="91%">

-As you can see, there is only a small difference between watermarked image and the original image.
+**Can you spot the difference?** These two images are nearly identical and only a small difference between watermarked image and the original image.
+For example, you can check the flower's petal in the center, which you'll find some blue-ish dots in the watermarked image.

-You can also try different setting or even different kernels by modifying `applyKernel` in `src/wmKernel.cu`.

 ## How to compile & run